fnando/simple_auth/README.markdown

 SimpleAuth is an authentication library to be used when Authlogic & Devise are just too complicated.

 This library only supports in-site authentication and won't implement OpenID, Facebook Connect and like.
+Rails 3.0+ required.

 Installation
 ------------